Table of Contents[Hide][Show]

 1) Make Copies!

 Whenever you travel internationally, always make copies of everything you have in your wallet, especially a colored copy of your passport – if you lose it, it’s that much easier if you have your number and a copy on you.
 All hotels ask you to show your passports as you check in, and in some cases they insist on holding onto your passport till you check out.

-Also, most of the hotels insist you leave your room key with them and not take it out on your excursions.
-So remember to lock your stuff up in the room safe.
-Lastly the voltage is different so you have to bring a converter, but unless your hairdryer or iron curler is pretty up to date it will burn out fast.
+- The voltage is different so you have to bring a converter, but unless your hairdryer or iron curler is pretty up to date it will burn out fast.
 (Mine did!)
 Luckily they had hairdryers in most of the rooms.

 As you are perusing the fascinating cobblestone streets of Italy it is inevitable that you will have to stop to go to the bathroom.
 Well you’d better bring some spare Euros.
 The public bathrooms charge 1.50E per visit.
 Also be prepared that most toilets do not have toilet seats and many of them are only about 8 to12 inches off the ground, so start practicing your squats now.